Observability Logging

 Several logging backends are common in Kubernetes environments, including ELK/EFK, Loki, and VictoriaLogs.

-Elasticsearch was ruled out due to its high resource requirements and indexing model designed for broad log search, which is unnecessary for typical Kubernetes queries that already narrow results by metadata and time.
+ElasticSearch was ruled out due to its high resource requirements and indexing model designed for broad log search, which is unnecessary for typical Kubernetes queries that already narrow results by metadata and time.

 Given the choice between Loki and VictoriaLogs, I opted to use Loki, as I was already deeply familiar with how it works under-the-hood regarding indexes vs structured metadata and unpacking at query time, given my work in enabling queryable logs in a Docker-based environment.